ArthurClemens/polythene/docs/theming/global-theme-file.md

 # Global theme file

-Use this method to set global theme variables, such as the app's primary action color.
+Global theme variables such as `unit_icon_size_small` or the app's primary action color can be overridden by creating an additional theme file.

 <!-- MarkdownTOC autolink="true" autoanchor="true" bracket="round" -->